alberto-lazari/libgfx/readme.md

 - A proper graphical test (which would require additional knowledge on graphical APIs)

 ## Build and Test
-This is mostly an `inline constexpr` library, so there's very little to compile (I made a single `.cpp` file for stdout, just to have something to compile and produce a binary to link).
+This is mostly an `inline constexpr` library, so there's very little to compile ahead of time (I made a single `.cpp` file for stdout, just to have something to compile and produce a binary to link).

 The project provides a single [`test.cpp`](tests/test.cpp) source,